vuldb/cyber_threat_intelligence/actors/n/Necro/README.md

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.necro](https://vuldb.com/?actor.necro)

+## Campaigns

+The following _campaigns_ are known and can be associated with Necro:

+* Necro Trojan

 ## Countries

 These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Necro: